 The RegTech Report: Ben Richmond, CUBE CEO, looks at whether ‘to build or to buy RegTech?’

-CUBE founder and CEO, Ben Richmond, recently joined Alyne CEO and founder, Karl Viertel, in The RegTech Report.
-The podcast focussed on how RegTech streamlines implementation and frees up precious resources for financial institutions.
-Below, Ben discusses the age-old question; should firms invest in RegTech from a third party such as CUBE, or are they better off making it themselves?
+In this extract from The RegTech Report podcast, Ben discusses the age-old question; should firms invest in RegTech from a third party such as CUBE, or are they better off making it themselves?

 BR: I think, first of all, generally speaking within the world of RegTech there seems to be an appreciation from the customer side that actually – why build it?
 Because their resources are spread very thin to be able to build and generally – certainly the customers we serve within the financial services industry – want to focus their resources on building new, innovative products that they can go to market with, that can generate revenue, more so than those back-end operational/infrastructure products.
 That actually is more where RegTech would fit within.
 I think, certainly in RegTech there’s less of a battle in that regard.

 However, that’s not forgoing the fact that particularly the large Tier-1 firms are very complex in their systems and data and integration, so often there is some core system or application in the governance, risk and compliance environment that you need to integrate with.
 And that’s perfectly understandable and perfectly normal.
 But that isn’t really about making a decision on ‘well, do we build a solution that these RegTechs do?’ because, as I said, that argument is already quite well won.